While many people visit Hong Kong for just a couple days, having 5 days there will give you plenty of time to explore.

-Repulse Bay is on the more high-end side of what you will see in HK.
+Repulse Bay is on the more high-end side of what you will see in Hong Kong.
 It is also home to one of the nicer beaches in the area.
 Spend the morning relaxing by the beach, taking a swim, and eating by an ocean side restaurant.

 Once you had enough time in the sun hop on another quick bus or cab and head to Stanley Market, which is just about 10 minutes further along the route.

 You may be over the markets already from all the opportunities on your previous days, but another market can never hurt anyone!
 Get some shopping done before heading back up north and ending your day.

 While the itinerary above will be a fun filled and action packed 5 days in the city, there is the option to take part of some tours as well.

 If you would like to swap some things around, and head on some more specific tours during your time there, that will certainly be possible.

 Here are some of the top rated tours to choose from in Hong Kong:

 - Hong Kong: Private Walking City Tour with a Local Guide

 - Hong Kong: Hop-On Hop-Off Bus Tour (Optional Peak Tram)